Dagmawi-Kebede/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c , This program prints the lowercase alphabet in reverse.

 8-print_base16.c , This program prints all the number of base 16 in lowercase.

+9-print_comb.c , This program prints all possible combinations of single-digit numbers.